A SURVEY OF OPTIONS AND STRATEGIES

 9 VOLT SUPPLY

 The Fujifilm CP-W126 DC coupler combines with the AC-9VS power adapter to power the X-T3.
-A further possibility is to use the coupler to connect an appropriate (9 Volt) power bank, for field usage.
-The rating for the power supply to the DC coupler is 9 volts at 2 Amps (therefore, 18 Watt), and these specifications should guide the choice of a power bank.
-The USB booster cable (described in section D), can also be used, to power the body, from a 5 Volt USB power bank.
-However, this will only be able to deliver about 1 Amp of current, and so, would not be suitable for operation at the very highest performance levels.
+A further possibility is to use the coupler to connect another appropriate (9 Volt) power source, for field usage.
+Because the maximum voltage of the NP-W126S battery is 8.4 Volts, an input voltage higher than 8.4 Volts, alerts the camera that power is being input via the CP-W126 DC coupler, and the “external power” symbol will be displayed instead of a battery level display.
+The rating for the power supply to the DC coupler is 9 Volts at 2 Amps (therefore, 18 Watt), and these specifications should guide the choice of power source.
+One possibility is a multi-voltage power bank which includes a 9 Volt output.
+The USB booster cable (described in section D), can also be used, to power the body via the CP-W126, from a 5 Volt USB power bank.
+However, this will only be able to deliver about 1 Amp of current, and so, would not be suitable for operation at the very highest performance levels, since there will be no internal battery to supplement the DC coupler’s supply.

 • Camera operation over long periods of time